Plain facts about TV and Satellite TV in Spain.

 Most ex-pats in Spain watch British TV by receiving TV from the Astra satellite at 28.2° East.
 Because of the weakness of the signals in Southern Spain a large dish of 1.9 metres in diameter is required.

-To decode the satellite signals, it is necessary to have a Sky Box (PACE DS430N) is a favourite for good signal performance.
+To decode the satellite signals, it is necessary to have a Sky satellite Box.

 The alternative is a FREESAT box.
 These are available from the UK for as little as £60.
 (Bush HD Freesat box) The Humax make of Freesat boxes are also very popular.